-

 Podcast: Navigating the challenges of children’s services recruitment in the UK

-about 1 year ago by Daniel StackThis episode is specifically centred around the Children’s Services Omnibus Wave 6 Research Report, which was released by the Education Department in December 2022.
+over 1 year ago by Daniel StackThis episode is specifically centred around the Children’s Services Omnibus Wave 6 Research Report, which was released by the Education Department in December 2022.
 This report discusses key issues pertinent to children's social care, early years and childcare provision, and services for children and young people with special educational needs and disabilities (SEND).
 The C...

 -